 There was a time when being busy felt like a badge of honor.
-Full calendars, inboxes overflowing, days of 10 to 12 hours work — all signs that you were doing something right.
+Full calendars, inboxes overflowing, days of 10 to 12 hours of work — all signs that you were doing something right.
 That you were needed.
 That you mattered.

 But lately, something has shifted.

+Not in a loud or headline-worthy way.
 Just small, deliberate choices — shared over morning coffees, where quiet dreams are spoken out loud for the first time.
+Felt deep in the body as a restless tug, a longing for something slower, softer, more real.

 People are leaving.
 Not in protest — but in pursuit.

+Leaving high-powered jobs.
+Leaving crowded cities.
 Leaving identities built on performance and praise.
+And choosing… slower.

 We’ve been taught to believe that ambition means always reaching.
 That slowing down is weakness.
 That wanting less is failure.